zollerp/RTD-AWF/source/class3/module4/module4.rst

 Steps:

+- Datasafe is configured on BIG-IP named ``BIG-IP 16.0 generic demos and Device ID+``.
-- In the Configuration Utility of the BIG-IP (connect via Chrome Bookmark or launch https://10.1.1.9/tmui/login.jsp ) admin: admin
+- In the Configuration Utility of the BIG-IP (connect via Chrome Bookmark or launch https://10.1.1.9/tmui/login.jsp ).
+- The Password of the BIG-IP instance is listed within the ``Details / Documentation`` Tab.

 .. note:: DataSafe is NOT included in the Best Bundle but DataSafe IS INCLUDED in Advanced WAF.